mmbman/Katagiri/1985-06-22-Introduction-to-Buddhism.md

 ---
-title: "What is Buddhist Faith?
+title: "What Is Buddhist Faith?
 (Introduction to Buddhism)"
 ---
 ## June 22, 1985 Dharma Talk by Dainin Katagiri Roshi